Colle di Val d'Elsa

 Arnolfo di Cambio was born in Colle di Val d'Elsa although the exact year of his birth is disputed between 1232 and 1240.
 Di Cambio was an architect of great repute who designed Florence Cathedral.
 He was also responsible for the Palazzo Vecchio in Florence whose Bell Tower is affectionately referred to as the Torre di Arnolfo in his honour.
 Another Torre Arnolfo can be found in Colle Alta itself; number 63 on Via del Castello is Di Cambio's birthplace.

-Close to Colle di Val d'Elsa
+Things to Do in Colle di Val d'Elsa

 Comune di Colle di Val d'Elsa